 The Seminar will be held November 13, 2020, at Westin Kierland Resort and Spa, 6902 E. Greenway Pkwy., Scottsdale, AZ 85254.

 The seminar may qualify for up to 4 hours of CE credit for attorneys, CPAs, life underwriters, and CFP® licensees.

 Registration will open May 1, 2020.
 This date is subject to change based on developments related to the COVID-19 outbreak in Arizona.
 Please continue to check this page for updates.

 Christopher Hoyt is a Professor of Law at the University of Missouri (Kansas City) School of Law where he teaches courses in the area of federal income taxation, charitable organizations and retirement plans.

 He received an undergraduate degree in economics from Northwestern University and he received dual law and accounting degrees from the University of Wisconsin.

 Professor Hoyt is the Vice- Chair of the RPTE Charitable Group and he serves on the editorial board of Trusts and Estates magazine.
 He is an ACTEC fellow and has been designated by his peers as a "Best Lawyer".
 He was elected to the Estate Planning Hall of Fame by the National Association of Estate Planners & Councils.

-During this year's Seminar, Donaldson will provide engaging new insights into current topics, including:
+During this year's Seminar, Hoyt will provide engaging new insights into current topics, including:

 Teresa Coin, Esq., BOK Financial